dodoman8067/mcsm/README.md

     mcsm help

-By doing this, you can get a list of commands.
-If it's not working, try this:
+By doing this you can get a list of commands that would help you get started.
+Try this instead if it isn't working :

     ./mcsm help